Ramotion/folding-cell/README.md

 This library is a part of a <a href="https://github.com/Ramotion/swift-ui-animation-components-and-libraries"><b>selection of our best UI open-source projects.</b></a>

+If you use the open-source library in your project, please make sure to credit and backlink to www.ramotion.com

 # Get the Showroom App for iOS to give it a try
 Try this UI component and more like this in our iOS app.
 Contact us if interested.